- What time does the boat leave Sihanoukville?

 There is no ATM, basic shops, no beach vendors, or any other amenities you may be used to.
 This is paradise!

 You are more than welcome to stay for as long as you like, subject to bungalow availability.

 Aside from our Monkey Island staff, you may notice that the island cats have short, odd-looking tails.
 This is a strange genetic trait specific to the cats on the island.

 Laundry is available on the island, although it’s best to bring a stack of clean clothes with you as the island facilities are fairly basic.

 Rainy season is from July to October, dry season is November to June.
 It is sunny all year round; rainy season means that there are occasional bursts of heavy rain.
-(Most of us expats agree that rainy season is actually our favourite time of year.)
+(Most of us expats agree that rainy season is actually our favorite time of year.)